amoliverio/data_processing/data_processing_tutorial.md

 	usearch10 -otutab demultiplexed_seqs/demultiplexed_seqs_merged.fq -otus rep_set97_filt.fasta -otutabout otutab97.txt -mapout map.txt

-**NOTE:** The rest of the pipeline will be the same for zOTUs or OTUs, I've just done zOTUs below to demonstrate.
-USEARCH manual recommends making tables for both to compare.
+**NOTE:** **The rest of the pipeline will be the same for zOTUs or OTUs, I've just done zOTUs below to demonstrate.
+USEARCH manual recommends making tables for both to compare, even if you are sure you will use only one or the other method downstream.**

 **###Step 6: Add taxonomic classifications**